soaresdutra97/ApiPayment/README.md

 Technologies: Spring Boot, JPA, Feign Client, PostgreSQL, Swagger, Spring Security with JWT, Kafka and JUnit + Mockito tests.

+Hey!
+Now you can run this project using Docker-compose :D Just run docker-compose.yaml in your docker, or if you want you can run step by step following the installation guide.

 This BFF Contains:
 A communication with 2 others APis [BFF API](https://github.com/soaresdutra97/loja-virtual-bff), [Product API](https://github.com/soaresdutra97/ApiProducts) using Feign Client.
 This API has a Payment method returning a Boolean, if the credit card ends with 8080.